ncatlab/nlab-content/pages/1609.md

 **TODO: Create special page for _categories with inverses_.**

-  I will call a _precategory with inverses_ a precategory together with a function $x \mapsto x^{- 1}$ defined on the set of morphisms, which reverses source and destination of the morphism subject to following equalities for any morphisms $f$, $g$:
+  I will call a _precategory with inverses_ a [[precategory]] together with a function $x \mapsto x^{- 1}$ defined on the set of morphisms, which reverses source and destination of the morphism, subject to the following equalities for any morphisms $f$, $g$:
  $(f^{- 1})^{- 1} = f$;
  $(g \circ f)^{- 1} = f^{- 1} \circ g^{- 1}$.